-Electric fans provide forced ambient-air cooling for the Integrated Avionics System.
+Three electric fans provide forced ambient-air cooling for the Integrated Avionics System.
 A fan located forward of the instrument panel provides ambient air cooling directly to the Integrated Avionics Units.
 Two additional fans blow air directly onto the heat sinks located on the forward sides of the PFD and MFD.
-Serials 3026 thru 3369; Air is ported directly into the transponder by a single fan in the empennage avionics bay.
-28 VDC for MFD and Transponder Fan operation is supplied through the 5-amp AVIONICS FAN 1 circuit breaker on NON-ESSENTIAL BUS.
+28 VDC for MFD Fan operation is supplied through the 5-amp AVIONICS FAN 1 circuit breaker on NON-ESSENTIAL BUS.
 28 VDC for PFD and Integrated Avionics Unit Fan operation is supplied through the 5-amp AVIONICS FAN 2 circuit breaker on MAIN BUS 2.